PeterPerhac/maze-walker/README.md

 -----

 Run around and explore

 ![Lights are out, you only hold a candle in your hands](./site/maze-candlelit.jpg)

+## How to play

-- Move with WASD and your mouse
+Move with WASD and your mouse

+Special (dev) features:
 - Space will toggle lights on or off
 - C will toggle collision detection
 - F will toggle Fast mode

 -----

+Even with the lights on, you can't quite see to the end of the chamber
 ![Even with the lights on, you can't quite see to the end of the chamber](./site/maze-lit.jpg)